ClaudioESSilva/TSQLPerformanceTuning/Flowcharts/T-SQLQueryPerformanceTuning.md

 	Focus_CTE_Structure -->|"No"| RecursiveCTERelation_1TOn_MultipleCalls
 	RecursiveCTERelation_1TOn_MultipleCalls -->|"Yes"| CTEsNotTempTables["CTEs aren't temp tables. <br> The result won't be cached anyway. <br> This means the content of the CTE will  <br> need to run as many times as it's mentioned <br>  Check <ins>Using Common Table Expression (CTE) - Did you know...</ins>  <br>  <br>  <br> Try to get the data you need into a #temp  <br> table so you just hit that table(s) once <br> Then use the #temp table instead of/with  <br> the CTE"]
 	CTEsNotTempTables --> Result_ImprovementYes

+    Focus_CTE{"Does it use CTEs?"} -->|"No"| PartitionedTable
+    PartitionedTable{"Does the query uses<br> partitioned tables?"} -->|"Yes"| PartitionEliminationParttern{"Is it using the partitioned <br> column(s) to filter?"}
+	PartitionEliminationParttern -->|"Yes"| ExpectedPartitionElimination{"Do you see partition<br> elimination happening?"}
+	ExpectedPartitionElimination -->|"Yes"| ContinueOptimization["TODO: Continue with optimization"]
+	ExpectedPartitionElimination -->|"No"| DataTypesAndPercision["Double check if the column(s)<br> data type and percision match the <br> variable/table column used as filter."]
+	DataTypesAndPercision --> FixDataTypePrecision{"By fixing this <br> do you now see <br> partition elimination?"}
+	FixDataTypePrecision -->|"No"| FixDataTypePrecision_No["Click here to read Paul's White - <br> 'Why doesn't partition elimination work?"]
+	FixDataTypePrecision -->|"Yes"| Result_ImprovementYes
+	PartitionEliminationParttern -->|"No"| AddPartitionColumns{"Can the query be <br> changed to use them?"}
+	AddPartitionColumns -->|"Yes"| DataTypesAndPercision

-	click CTEsNotTempTables "https://claudioessilva.eu/2017/11/30/Using-Common-Table-Expression-CTE-Did-you-know.../" "Using Common Table Expression (CTE) - Did you know..."
+	click CTEsNotTempTables "https://claudioessilva.eu/2017/11/30/Using-Common-Table-Expression-CTE-Did-you-know.../" "Using Common Table Expression (CTE) - Did you know..." click FixDataTypePrecision_No "https://www.sql.kiwi/2012/09/why-doesn-t-partition-elimination-work.html" "Paul's White - 'Why doesn't partition elimination work?'"